Skip to main content

 Before you start any provisional cast-on, you need to know exactly how many stitches to put on the needle.
 The Cast On Calculator takes your gauge and target width, factors in pattern multiples and edge stitches, and gives you the precise count.

 Use the Gauge Calculator first to confirm your stitch gauge from your swatch, then feed that number into the cast-on calculator.
+Getting the count right at the start saves you from ripping back an entire project.

 Tips and Common Mistakes